pablo-albaladejo/awslambdahackathon/docs/architecture/PERFORMANCE_MONITORING_USAGE.md

 # Performance Monitoring Service Usage Guide

-This document explains where and how the `PerformanceMonitoringService` is used in the WebSocket application.
+This document explains where and how the `PerformanceMonitoringService` is used within the AWS Lambda backend of the real-time communication application, providing insights into its performance and operational health.

 ## Locations where PerformanceMonitoringService is used